In our bustling, Western world, we tend to glorify cleanliness.

 Antibacterial Cleaning Products Negatively Impact the Microbiome

 Simply put, antibacterials are like chemical poisons designed to kill bacteria, but not kill us.
-They are undoubtedly helpful in the face of life-threatening issues, and we can credit the longevity of our lives to the discovery of, and access to, these miraculous medications and cleaning products.
+They are undoubtedly helpful in the face of life-threatening issues, and we can partly credit our longevity to the discovery of, and access to, these miraculous medications and cleaning products.

 However, scientists report that common antibacterial compounds found in many kinds of toothpastes, mouthwashes, hand soaps, household cleaners, cosmetics, and antiperspirants (to name a few) may have shockingly adverse health effects that go beyond the depletion of good flora.

-For example, Triclosan (a common antibacterial compound found in a slew of best-selling hygiene products) has recently been linked to a range of issues, such as skin irritation, hormonal fluctuations, thyroid health issues, and microbial disturbances in the gut environment and oral microbiome.1 Pretty scary stuff!
+For example, Triclosan (a common antibacterial compound found in a slew of best-selling hygiene products) has recently been linked to a range of issues involving the skin, hormones, and thyroid, as well as microbial disturbances in the gut environment and oral microbiome.1 Pretty scary stuff!

-Researchers have recently discovered Triclosan (and its close relative triclocarban) in the urine, blood, snot, and even breast milk of otherwise healthy individuals.
+Researchers have recently discovered Triclosan (and its close relative triclocarban) in the urine, blood, nasal mucus, and even breast milk of otherwise healthy individuals.
 In fact, according to one recent investigation, there’s about a 40% chance that your bodily fluids contain this chemical!1

 Triclosan enters the body by being ingested or absorbed through the skin and then does a number on your gut bacteria.
 One study, led by Rebekah Kennedy of the University of Tennessee, Knoxville, found that the chemical altered the microbiomes of both mothers and the babies—making it a formidable additive to be avoided at all costs, especially if you’re pregnant or nursing.2